bclemenzi/clever-java/README.md

 }
 ```

-Get the students within the district using the CleverDistrictsClient
+Get the first 10 students within the district using the CleverDistrictsClient

 ```java
 String districtId = "4fd43cc56d11340000000005";